ocxtal/nd/README.md

 	<img src = "./results/apple_m1/format.png" width="45%">
 </p>

 *Figure 2.
-The throughput of formatting binary to hex in input MB/s for the different number of elements per line between 2 and 65536.
-I used a 256MB blob created from `/dev/urandom` for all points (left: Ryzen 3700X 4.2GHz; right: Apple M1 3.2GHz).*
+The throughput of formatting binary to hex in input MB/s for the different number of elements per line between 2 and 65536 (left: Ryzen 3700X 4.2GHz; right: Apple M1 3.2GHz).
+I used a 256MB blob created from `/dev/urandom` for all points.*

 <p align="center">
   <img src = "./results/ryzen_3700x/parse.png" width="45%">
   <img src = "./results/apple_m1/parse.png" width="45%">
 </p>

 *Figure 3.
-The throughput of parsing hex to binary in output MB/s for the different number of elements per line between 2 and 65536.
-I used a hexdump created from a 256MB stream sampled from `/dev/urandom` for all points (left: Ryzen 3700X 4.2GHz; right: Apple M1 3.2GHz).*
+The throughput of parsing hex to binary in output MB/s for the different number of elements per line between 2 and 65536 (left: Ryzen 3700X 4.2GHz; right: Apple M1 3.2GHz).
+I used a hexdump created from a 256MB stream sampled from `/dev/urandom` for all points.*

 ## Background